uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 - [S0089] BlackEnergy: The BlackEnergy 3 variant drops its main DLL component and then creates a .lnk shortcut to that file in the startup folder.

 ### T1547.010 - Boot or Logon Autostart Execution: Port Monitors

+Procedures:

+- Adversaries may use port monitors to run an adversary supplied DLL during system boot for persistence or privilege escalation.
+A port monitor can be set through the AddMonitor API call to set a DLL to be loaded at startup.
+This DLL can be located in C:\Windows\System32 and will be loaded and run by the print spooler service, `spoolsv.exe`, under SYSTEM level permissions on boot.
+Alternatively, an arbitrary DLL can be loaded if permissions allow writing a fully-qualified pathname for that DLL to the `Driver` value of an existing or new arbitrarily named subkey of HKLM\SYSTEM\CurrentControlSet\Control\Print\Monitors.
+The Registry key contains entries for the following: * Local Port * Standard TCP/IP Port * USB Monitor * WSD Port

 ### T1547.012 - Boot or Logon Autostart Execution: Print Processors